smritijha/LRClassifier/README.md

 #Overview
-train_SGD.py runs a Logistic Regression Classifier with Stochastic Gradient Descent classifier to predict if a user ends up buying a product or not
+train_SGD.py runs a Logistic Regression Classifier with Stochastic Gradient Descent to predict if a user ends up buying a product or not

 #Python Libraries Pre-Requisites:
 scikit-learn, numpy, scipy